 Specify the nature of, and reasons for, any changes in the jurisdiction’s program objectives and indications of how the jurisdiction would change its programs as a result of its experiences.

 An evaluation of past performance revealed that the City of Enid CDBG goals were met and no changes were made to the program objectives.
 Any quantitative goals that weren't met were due to decreased CDBG funding.
 Throughout the previous five years, Enid's citizen participation plan was adhered to.
 In the capacity of lead agency, the City of Enid consulted with various representatives of city and county departments, health organizations, schools, nonprofit organizations, etc. to ensure that none of the needs in our community were overlooked.
-Additionally, the City met with the citizens to obtain input.
-Overall, the citizen plans to meet the identified goals with specific emphasis on the needs of low- and moderate-income persons and families in the City of Enid.
+Additionally, the City met with the citizens to obtain input with specific emphasis on the needs of low- and moderate-income persons and families in the City of Enid.

 All goals achieved benefit 100% of the clientele served who were of low- to-moderate income.
-CDBG staff strives to meet all CDBG program requirements while also following city- and state-mandated requirements.
-To ensure subrecipients understand their responsibilities, staff provides training, technical assistance, and monitors projects regularly based on the type of activity and complexity.
+CDBG staff strive to meet all CDBG program requirements while also following city- and state-mandated requirements.
+To ensure subrecipients understand their responsibilities, staff provide training, technical assistance, and monitors projects regularly based on the type of activity and complexity.
 The past needs are a basis for determining current needs.
 There continues to be a strong need for housing and homeless prevention projects that are provided by CDSA.
-To ensure that all low-income households have the opportunity to improve quality of life, the City of Enid is making CDBG resources available citywide based on low- to-moderate income clientele (LMC) basis.
+To ensure that all low-income households have the opportunity for improved quality of life, the City of Enid is making CDBG resources available citywide based on low- to-moderate income clientele (LMC) basis.

 Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) grants?